-Mr. Winkle was too anxious to hear what was to follow, to express much wonderment at this extraordinary coincidence, marvelous as it was; so Mr. Ben Allen, after a tear or two, went on to say, that, notwithstanding all his esteem and respect and veneration for his friend, Arabella had unaccountably and undutifully evinced the most determined antipathy for his person.
+Mr. Winkle was too anxious to hear what was to

-"And I think," said Mr. Ben Allen, in conclusion, "I think there's a prior attachment."
+dinary coincidence, marvelous as it was; so Mr. Ben Allen, after a tear or two, went on to say, that, notwithstanding all his esteem and respect and veneration for his friend, Arabella had unaccountably and undutifully evinced the most determined antipathy to his person.

-"Have you any idea who the object of it might be?"
+"And I think," said Mr. Ben Allen, in conclusion,

-asked Mr. Winkle, with great trepidation.
+"I think there's a prior attachment."
+"Have you any idea who the object of it might be?" asked Mr. Winkle, with great trepidation.